Twisted Deformation Quantization of Algebraic Varieties: Geometric Descent Data and Decomposition

-\begin{rem} The similarity between our notion of multiplicative descent data and the usual notion of descent data for gerbes (cf.\ \cite{Br2}) is no coincidence.
-Indeed, as shown in Example \ref{exa:21}, gerbes are an instance of twisted sheaves.
+\begin{rem} The similarity between our notion of geometric descent data and the usual notion of descent data for gerbes (cf.\ \cite[Section IV.3.5]{Gi} or \cite[Section 5]{Br}) is no coincidence.
+Indeed, as shown in Example \ref{exa:21}, gerbes are an instance of twisted objects.
 Likewise for gauge transformations between descent data.